Menu

 • Next is another hour treck to the Japanese viewpoint (named after the Japanese who often came here for quick photos).
 Here you’ll see the falls from the side.

 • Time for a swim!
-We descent to the Angel Falls pool, where you can swim in the water coming directly from the top.
+We descend to the Angel Falls pool, where you can swim in the water coming directly from the top.

 • We return to our camp where a freshly prepared lunch will be waiting for us.